Sonamkhadka/CritiqueAI/CONTRIBUTING.md

 # Contributing to Logos Argument Analyzer

 Thank you for considering contributing to the Logos Argument Analyzer!
-This document outlines the process for contributing to the project.
+This document outlines the process for contributing to this AI-powered argument analysis tool.

+## Supported AI Models

+The application currently supports three AI models:

+1. **OpenAI GPT-4o**: The latest model from OpenAI with enhanced reasoning capabilities
+2. **DeepSeek Chat**: A powerful model from DeepSeek
+3. **Google Gemini 2.5 Pro**: Google's advanced Gemini model (gemini-2.5-pro-exp-03-25)

 ## Code of Conduct